 Can I translate a theme?Yes you can.
 All of our themes are localized (internationalized), and this allows you to translate easy your theme in any language.
 This means that each of our themes includes one file (.po) which contains all of the English terms we have used, which thus allows our users to only edit one file in able to translate our themes to any language in the world.
 However, please be advised that you are not allowed to re-sell or re-distribute our themes, even a translated version of the theme.
 For more details read our tutorial on translating a WPZOOM theme.

-Can I use my themes after canceling my subscription?Yes, you can use all the themes you’ve downloaded before your subscription has ended.
+Can I use my themes after one year?Yes, you can use all the themes you’ve downloaded before your subscription has ended.
 Just note that you won’t have access to any updates to those themes.

 Will your themes run on latest version of WordPress?All of our themes are compatible with the latest version of WordPress.

 Are your themes compatible with "xxx" plugin?There are thousands of third-party plug-ins available, thus we cannot guarantee that all of these plug-ins will be compatible with our themes, but most plugins should work fine with our themes.

 Are your themes widget ready?Yes, all our themes are widget ready (where the theme's design allows).